 Usually, a baptismal pool is made of fiberglass and coated with gelcoat.
 The gelcoat can be either be restored or new gelcoat can be applied.
 How do you know which is best?
 New gelcoat is recommended if it is worn too thin or a new color is desired.
 Our brushable gelcoat is very user friendly and Sea Hawk gelcoat can be sprayed or brushed.
 See our article in gelcoat application for more details.

 A water fountain or small pond is usually holding water so swimming pool paint is recommended.
 It is perfectly safe for fish once the paint is fully cured.
 Not sure which pool paint to use?
 Use this guide to help.
-Our pool paints come in over 90 custom colors to meet your needs.

 A livewell is a tank found on many fishing boats that is used to keep bait and caught fish alive.
 It works by pumping fresh water from the surrounding body into the tank, as well as keeping the water aerated.